 You can hop in a helicopter from Reykjavík and zip over jaw-dropping scenery, enjoying birds-eye views that few others get to experience.
 And you’d access hard-to-reach areas like active geothermal regions in no time at all.

-Picture gliding in a helicopter over the recent volcanic eruption in Iceland.
-Leave out the driving and head straight to the Reykjanes peninsula, watching the bright orange lava as it flows down into the blackened valley.
+Picture gliding in a helicopter over the site of one of the most recent volcanic eruptions in Iceland.
+Leave out the driving and head straight to the Reykjanes peninsula, gazing down on the fresh lava fields that encircle Fagradalsfjall volcano.

 Or on a helicopter tour to the Hellisheiði plateau, look out your window to see the moss-covered lava fields, rainbow-like basalt mountains, and steaming hot springs below.
 Then touch down in an off-the-beaten-track location, surrounded by bubbling mud pots and hot springs.

 You could also opt for a helicopter ride over Reykjavík, landing on a summit for panoramic views over the city, mountains and ocean.
 Or perhaps you’d like to whisk away to a glacier before enjoying a thrilling snowmobiling tour in Iceland?

 - Add a helicopter tour to one of these luxury Iceland travel packages

 6. Venture inside ice caves